pancsta/asyncmachine-go/FAQ.md

 Event subscription will tigger as many times as the event, while waiting followed by a new waiting can miss some "state instances" (those can be inferred from the state's clock).

-## How does asyncmachine compare to [Temporal](https://github.com/temporalio/temporal)?

-Temporal is an all-in-one solution with data persistence, which is its limitation.
-Asyncmachine doesn't hold any data by itself and has progressive layers, making it usable in a wide variety of use cases (e.g. asyncmachine could do workflows for a desktop app).

-## How does asyncmachine compare to [Ergo](https://github.com/ergo-services/ergo)?

-Ergo is a great framework, but it leans on old ideas and has web-based tooling.
-It also isn't natively based on state machines.
-Asyncmachine provides productivity-focused TUI tooling and rich integrations while having every component natively state-based (even the [code generator](/tools/generator/states/ss_generator.go)).

 ## Can asyncmachine be integrated with other frameworks?

-Yes, asyncmachine is more of a set of libraries following the same conventions, than an actual framework.
+Yes, asyncmachine is more of a set of libraries built on top of the same engine, not an actual framework.
 It can integrate with anything via [state-based APIs](/pkg/machine/README.md#api) or [JSON](/pkg/integrations/README.md).

 ## What's the overhead?